Israel Approves Death Penalty Tribunal for Hamas Attackers

 Israel's parliament has approved a controversial bill establishing a special tribunal to try Palestinians accused of participating in the October 2023 Hamas-led attack.
 The measure passed overwhelmingly with 93 votes in favor, none against, and 27 lawmakers absent or abstaining from voting in the 120-seat Knesset.

 The legislation empowers a panel of judges to hand down death sentences by majority vote and requires trials to be conducted in livestreamed courtrooms in Jerusalem.
-According to PBS, rights groups have criticized the measure for making it easier to impose the death penalty and removing procedural safeguards that protect defendants' right to a fair trial.
+According to PBS NewsHour, rights groups have criticized the measure for making it easier to impose the death penalty and removing procedural safeguards that protect defendants' right to a fair trial.

 The bill allows defendants to appeal their sentences, but appeals must go through a separate special appeals court rather than regular appeals courts.
 This legislation is distinct from another law passed in March that approved the use of the death penalty for Palestinians convicted of murdering Israelis.